parmsam/air-surface-decay-SARS-CoV-2-by-US-city/README.md

-# air and surface decay-of-SARS-CoV-2-by-US-city
+# current air and surface decay-of-SARS-CoV-2-by-US-city

 ## Shiny App
 https://parmsam.shinyapps.io/Airborne_and_Surface_Decay_of_SARS_CoV-2_for_Major_Cities/

 ## Significance and Purpose
-Significance: Make it easier for public health practioners or members of public to get location-specific SARS-CoV-2 airborne or surface decay estimates
+Significance: Make it easier for public health practioners or members of public to get current location-specific SARS-CoV-2 airborne or surface decay estimates

 Purpose: Develop R shiny app to provide airborne and surface decay estimates for specific US cities based based on current weather forecasts and recent DHS models (as of June 15th, 2020)